 >>>Does your dog need to lose a few pounds?
 Here are our choices for the best diet dog food.

-Still, this recipe contains the right amount of fat for the average dog.
+Still, this recipe contains the right amount of fat and fatty acids for the average dog.

 All the lines from this brand contain around average amounts of fat with the exception of the strive line which has a high 20% fat in both flavors.